 Overview

 Ramping is used to smooth out the motion of the motor.
-The main advantage of using ramping is to prevent sudden current changes which causes adverse effects on motor’s life.
-In Ramped motion, change in state of motion of system is gradual rather than drastic which prevents the unwanted impulses acting on the system.
-Ramping also reduce the sudden surges of high current.
+The main advantage of using ramping is to prevent sudden changes in current which causes adverse effects on motor’s life and to avoid jerks which is not good for the mechanical system.

+Software

 Since the velocity of motor can be controlled using PWM, so using analogWrite() for L293D and L298 control and USBsabertooth library is used to control Sabertooth 2x32.The PWM corresponding to the desired velocity is given to the motor driver at the desired time till it changes from initial to final rpm.

-Position control is achieved using ramping an optimal velocity and then ramping down
+Position control is achieved using ramping up to an optimal velocity and then ramping down.
+The code is compatible with Arduino Mega or above.

-The complete position control library consists of two
+The complete position control library consists of two parts:

 Ramping.h – helps to change the speed of motor in a controlled manner.
-It contains definition for the functions by which the ramping is implemented, we have developed two types of ramping headers, each uses time and position as independent variable respectively.
+It contains definition for the functions by which the ramping is implemented, we have developed two types of ramping headers, using time and position as independent variable respectively.

-Goto.h – uses the ramping header and chooses the method by which the motor should move from some position to another.
+Goto.h – uses the ramping header and chooses the method by which the motor should move from one position to another.

-We have developed two Goto headers which controls the motion completely using distance control and using a combination of distance & time control respectively.
+Hardware

+Igus Slider attached through a spring coupler

+Sabertooth2x32.

+Maxon motor (Part number 236669) with Planetary Gearhead (Part number 166162)

+Encoder HEDS 5540

+Arduino Mega.

 Theory

 A motor driven slider, here mentioned as system, has a non-varying properties like power of motor inertia and friction which determine the limiting acceleration of the system.
 In order to smoothly control the system this limiting are found.
 The limiting acceleration when the motor is increasing its angular velocity and when it is decreasing its angular velocity are different.
 This is due to the fact that the frictional factor acts with and against the direction of acceleration during different times.